microsoft/frameworkcontroller/doc/user-manual.md

 #### <a name="ConsistencyGuaranteesHowTo">How to achieve ConsistencyGuarantees</a>

-The default behavior is to achieve all ConsistencyGuarantees, if you do not explicitly violate below guidelines:
+The default behavior is to achieve all the [ConsistencyGuarantees](#ConsistencyGuarantees), if you do not explicitly violate below guidelines:

 1. Achieve **ConsistencyGuarantee1**: